Azure/remote-monitoring-services-java/storage-adapter/README.md

     * `PCS_AAD_APPID` = { Azure service principal id }
     * `PCS_AAD_APPSECRET` = { Azure service principal secret }
     * `PCS_KEYVAULT_NAME` = { Name of Key Vault resource that stores settings and configuration }
-4. Configurations values used from Key Vault
+4. Configurations values used from Key Vault:
     Some of the configuration needed by the microservice is stored in an instance of Key Vault that was created on initial deployment.
 The storage-adapter microservice uses:
     * `storageConnectionString` = {connection string} see: Azure Portal => Your resource group => Your Storage Account => Access keys => Connection String
 5. Run the Storage Adapter service using the Docker